ptynecki/sarscov2vec/README.md

 ## License

-The PhageAI package is released under the under terms of [the MIT License](https://github.com/ptynecki/sarscov2vec/blob/master/LICENSE).
+The sarscov2vec package is released under the under terms of [the MIT License](https://github.com/ptynecki/sarscov2vec/blob/master/LICENSE).

 ## Cite